Skip to content

 IPv4+IPv6 Dual-Stack Support

-Both AWS and GCP support IPv4+IPv6 dual-stack networking.
+Both AWS and Google Cloud support IPv4+IPv6 dual-stack networking.
 IPv6 is enabled by default, but can be disabled by setting enable_ipv6 = false for the network module.

 Provider Differences